derekasola/Derekasola.github.io/essays/SemanticUI.md

 ```
 <img class="ui massive image" src="../images/semantictitlebar.png">

 This image shows a top black bar with the same four elements as above, but as a cleaner top bar with color and each evenly spaced.
+I Did this by calling the semantic command in the 'class' section of the <div> tag.

 Conclusion:
 ---